network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-The Responsiveness Test defines working conditions as the condition where the path between the measuring endpoints is fully utilized at its end-to-end capacity, and consequently, if the sending rate increases even a little, a queue will begin to build up at the ingress to the bottleneck hop.
+The Responsiveness Test defines working conditions as the condition where the path between the measuring endpoints is fully utilized at its end-to-end capacity, and senders are sending a little faster to discover if more capacity is available, causing a queue to build up at the ingress to the bottleneck hop.
 How the device at the ingress to the bottleneck hop manages and limits the growth of that queue will influence the network